rafaski/currency_scraper_api/README.md

 ### Motives
-The main reason for creating this application was to practice reverse engineering private API and data scraping from that API.
+The main reason for creating this application was to practice reverse engineering APIs and data scraping.

 Main features:
 - FastAPI framework